zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/document-generation.md

     {{% alert color="info" %}}For all deployment types except for on-premises, we only support apps that allow bi-directional communication with the PDF Service in Mendix Cloud.{{% /alert %}}

 * The maximum file size is 25 MB per document.
 If your document exceeds this limit, the action will result in an exception.
 We recommend compressing high-resolution images to reduce their file size.
-* When you deploy your app, it needs to be accessible to our cloud service.
-This requires the restriction type in the Cloud Portal to be set to *Allow all access* for the top-level path (`/`) and the DocGen request handler (`/docgen/`).
-If your app is configured to [restrict access for incoming requests](/developerportal/deploy/access-restrictions/), for example using IP whitelisting and/or client certificates, our cloud service will not be able to reach your app and the module will not work properly.
+If your app is configured to [restrict access for incoming requests](/developerportal/deploy/access-restrictions/) using client certificates, our cloud service will not be able to reach your app and the module will not work properly.
 * We use a fixed 30 second timeout for the page to finish loading and rendering.
 A timeout exception is thrown if the page content did not finish loading within 30 seconds.
 * Widgets or add-ons for your `index.html` file that perform long polling network requests are not supported.
 The document generation service waits until there are no more pending network requests.
 * Some widgets, such as the [Charts](/appstore/widgets/charts/) widget, might be rendered inconsistently in the generated PDF due to factors like animation.